 T2: The tumor has invaded the perimuscular connective tissue (the layer between the muscle layer and the serosa) but has not extended beyond the serosa (the outer layer) or into the liver.

-T3: The tumor extends beyond the gallbladder and/or has invaded the liver and/or one other adjacent organ or structure, such as the stomach, duodenum (part of the small bowel), colon, or pancreas.
+T3: The tumor extends beyond the gallbladder and/or has invaded the liver and/or 1 other adjacent organ or structure, such as the stomach, duodenum (part of the small bowel), colon, or pancreas.

-T4: The tumor has invaded the main portal vein or hepatic artery or has invaded more than one organ or structure beyond the liver.
+T4: The tumor has invaded the main portal vein or hepatic artery or has invaded more than 1 organ or structure beyond the liver.

-Node.
-The “N” in the TNM staging system stands for lymph nodes, the tiny, bean-shaped organs that help fight infection.
+The “N” in the TNM staging system stands for lymph nodes.
+These small, bean-shaped organs help fight infection.
 Lymph nodes near the gallbladder are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.